-Students are encouraged to help maintain their living environment and discourage others from being involved in irresponsible or disrespectful behavior to University property.
+Students are encouraged to help maintain their living environment and discourage others from being involved in irresponsible or disrespectful behavior to College property.

-Students who witness others involved in damaging University property are expected to report such incidents to their Head Resident Assistant/Resident Assistant, Resident Director, Area Coordinator, or Campus Police.
+Students who witness others involved in damaging college property are expected to report such incidents to their Head Resident Assistant/Resident Assistant, Resident Director or Campus Police.

 Damage Assessment Statement - All damage charges, which are determined to be assessable to the residents, will be summarized twice each year.
-This summary of "proposed" charges will be e-mailed to students via their student e-mail address.
+This summary of "proposed" charges will be e-mailed to students via their student e-mail address for fall damage assessment and sent home for Spring Damage assessment.
 Students will be given time to contest any personal damage prior to the proposed and/or adjusted amount being charged (Important Note: common areas damages may NOT be contested/appealed).
 Bills must be paid to the Finance Office upon receipt of an actual damage bill.

 Period to Contest Damages - A year-end inspection will be conducted once all students have vacated.
 The charges that result from this inspection will be sent to the student's permanent address.
-Following an appeal period, the Finance Office will generate the appropriate bill for students.
+Following a 12-day appeal period, the Finance Office will generate the appropriate bill for students.
 (Important Note: students who do not complete an exit inventory are not eligible to appeal damage charges).

-Damage Billing - Upon withdrawal from University residence, the University will refund the \$350.00 room damage that was assessed upon occupancy of University housing, unless it is needed to cover damage costs assessed to the student.
+Damage Billing - Upon withdrawal from College residence, the College will refund the \$350.00 room damage that was assessed upon occupancy of College housing, unless it is needed to cover damage costs assessed to the student.

-IMPORTANT NOTE - Any student who is found to be responsible for committing damage to any residential living area, found to be disposing of trash in public areas or out of residence hall windows, or causing \$100.00 or more personal room damage, may be subject to immediate removal from University residence.
+IMPORTANT NOTE - Any student who is found to be responsible for committing damage to any residential living area, found to be disposing of trash in public areas or out of residence hall windows, or causing \$100.00 or more personal room damage, may be subject to immediate removal from College residence.

-Reporting Maintenance Requests - Maintenance repairs in students' rooms (i.e.: malfunction of a light, broken window, etc.) should be reported to Buildings and Grounds (maint@assumption.edu or 508-767-7391) to ensure quick repairs and potentially save students money.
+Reporting Maintenance Requests - Maintenance repairs in students rooms (i.e.: malfunction of a light, broken window, etc.) should be reported to Buildings and Grounds (508-767-7391) to ensure quick repairs and potentially save students money.
+Students can submit a building and grounds request with the Building and Grounds Department.

 Repairs determined by the Office of Residential Life and/or Building and Grounds to be abnormal wear and tear will be considered an assessable charge to the student(s) who live within the room or townhouse.
 Billing for assessable damages will be done at the completion of the end of each academic semester and summarized on a student's Damage Assessment Statement.
-Certain serious damage may be assessed immediately and subject to immediate removal from the University.
+Certain serious damage may be assessed immediately and subject to immediate removal from the college.

-Keys/Lock Change - Should students become locked out of their room, they can, after trying to find their roommate(s), call Campus Police at (508)-767-7225 to open the door.
-The University will assess a \$55.00 fee for lockouts.
+Keys/Lock Change - Should students become locked out of their room, they can, after trying to find their roommate(s), call Campus Police (508-767-7225) to open the door.
+Campus Police will assess a \$25.00 fee.

-In the event a student should lose a key, s/he must report it to the Office of Residential Life (508)-767-7505, Campus Police (508) 767-7225, or Building and Grounds (508)-767-7391.
+In the event a student should lose a key, s/he must report it to the Office of Residential Life (508-767-7505) or Building and Grounds (508-767-7391).
 A work request for a lock change will be processed and a charge will be assessed.
 The locksmith will change the lock and leave a notice on the door informing the residents of that room to report to the Residential Life Office to pick up their new keys; each occupant must present their Student ID to be issued a key.
-A \$55.00 lock change fee will be assessed to the student that was responsible for losing their issued key at the conclusion of the semester.